Security is leadership work

 The executive risk map

-Non-technical leaders need a small risk map that stays stable over time.
+Non-technical leaders need a short risk map that stays stable over time.
 You do not need to track every vulnerability.
-You need to track the categories that create business impact.
+You need to track the categories that create business impact, expose customer data, interrupt operations, or increase regulatory and vendor exposure.

 Use a simple risk map to focus leadership attention.
 Track trend, ownership, and actions per category.